kammitama5/kammitama5.github.io/_posts/2017-6-5-Monday-June-5th.md

 - The link to my repo is [here](https://github.com/kammitama5/Coding_Product_prereq)

-- Write a function that when given an key value pair with a title and url, the function will print a linked title.
-  If the title is longer than 50 characters, truncate the title to 50 characters followed by 3 ellipses.
+- Write a function in dict,
+  prints a linked title.
+  If title > 50 chars,
+  trunc to '...' after that length.

+  So this one prints :
+  "<a href="example.com">really, really, really long title that will be cho…</a>"

 Question 1 : My Solution